gromen/ksostrovia_new/wp-content/plugins/photo-gallery/readme.txt

 6.3.40 Description font size.
 Define the font size for the slideshow image description.
 6.3.41 Description color.
 Choose the color for the slideshow image description.
 6.3.42 Description font family.
 Choose the font family for the slideshow image description.
 6.3.43 Slider bullet width.
-Set the slider bullet width for the slideshow.
+Set the image slider bullet width for the slideshow.
 6.3.44 Slider bullet height.
 Set the slider bullet height for the slideshow.
 6.3.45 Slider bullet border radius.
 Set the border radius for the slider bullet using CSS type values.
 6.3.46 Slider bullet background color.
 Choose the background color for the slider bullet.
 6.3.47 Slider bullet margin.
-Set the slider bullet margin using CSS type values.
+Set the image slider bullet margin using CSS type values.
 6.3.48 Slider bullet active background color.
 Select the background color for the active slider bullet.
 6.3.49 Slider bullet active border width.
 Set the border width for the active slider bullet.
 6.3.50 Slider bullet active border color.
 Choose the border color for the active slider bullet.